-Or I can answer it by simply, I need just as much as the people around me because the real issue is their approval.
-Or maybe just a little more than everybody around me because the real issue is I need to feel superior…Which means the answer of what you need to survive actually changes depending on if you’re born in the USA or Bangkok.
+Or I can answer it simply, I need just as much as the people around me because the real issue is their approval.
+Or maybe just a little more than everybody around me because the real issue is I need to feel superior...This means the answer to what you need to survive actually changes depending on if you're born in the USA or Bangkok.

 To be honest I feel like this question more pointedly attacks me because I've tried taking it by the horns and answering it for myself rather than simply keeping quiet, staying in line, and going with the flow.
 'Thoughtless is the man who abandons his ideals, surrendering himself to the common fate,' says Autobiography of a Yogi.
 And so, daily this question hides behind a corner on my walk to work and tries to mug me.
 'Put your hands up and give me all your joy!' it screams.
 Some days the question wins and makes me sad and depressed and I'm sure no girl will ever want to marry me and my future will end living in a van down by the river.